 - Bed sores (pressure sores or decubitus ulcers) are the result of neglect when staff members fail to turn or change the position of bedridden residents frequently enough.
 Serious bed sores can be fatal, and allowing them to develop constitutes extreme neglect on the part of the nursing home.

 - Sepsis is a potentially life-threatening bloodstream infection that develops more frequently in older adults with weakened immune systems.
 It can begin with bed sores, wounds, respiratory infections and other infections that are not treated promptly in nursing homes.

 - Clogged breathing tubes deprive the brain of oxygen, causing brain damage or death.
 Negligent nursing home staff members who fail to monitor breathing tubes and keep them free of debris can cause serious injury or death in elderly residents.

 - Choking occurs when food or medication goes into the windpipe instead of the esophagus of a person who has difficulty swallowing.
 Negligent nursing home staff members often fail to enforce dietary restrictions and do not pay close enough attention to residents at risk for choking.

 - Burns happen in nursing homes generally due to a lack of safety precautions taken by management.
 For example, residents may be severely scalded by bathwater that is too hot.
 Because of lessened mobility, seniors are also at great risk in a fire.

 - Wandering and elopement occurs when negligent staff members allow cognitively impaired residents to wander into unsafe situations or away from the nursing home.

 For knowledgeable legal assistance, call Marasco & Nesselbush now and take advantage of our free case evaluation.
 Victims of nursing home abuse and their families may be entitled to compensation for these and other forms of abuse and neglect.
-We can evaluate your potential claim and help you seek justice for elderly loved one.
+Our Rhode Island personal injury lawyers can evaluate your potential claim and help you seek justice for elderly loved one.